The North American British Music Studies Association

 - Meetings of the Board of Directors shall be called by the President or by the Secretary when directed by the President, the Board of Directors, or three members thereof.
 Notice of the time and place of such meetings shall be mailed at least ten days in advance.
 If agreed by a majority of the directors, these meetings may be made by means of conference calls.

 - The President shall be chair of the Board of Directors.
-In the absence of the President, the duties of chair shall devolve upon the succeeding officer who is present in the following order: Vice-President, Secretary, Treasurer program.
-A quorum of the Board of Directors shall be four and shall include at least two officers (a director may be present via telephone).
+In the absence of the President, the duties of chair shall devolve upon the succeeding officer who is present in the following order: Vice-President, Secretary, Treasurer, President-Elect (when occupied).
+A quorum of the Board of Directors shall be five and shall include at least two officers (a director may be present via telephone).
 The President working in conjunction with the Secretary shall be empowered to act in emergencies, subject to the earliest possible ratification by the Board of Directors.

 - As fiduciary agent, the Board of Directors exercises discretionary authority or control over the management, disposition, or administration of the Associations funds and assets and is responsible for directing and monitoring the investment management of Association funds or assets.